Capt. Don Stewart

 Then he laughs deeply.
 "I wonder if the Lt.
 Governor knew when he made that speech that when I anchored here in 1962 that I was nothing but a boat bum who possessed only 63 cents and a 70-foot topsail schooner."

 Capt.
-Don was almost 36 when he and Bonaire found each other, and he already something of an unconventional career.
-He'd joined the Navy at 17 during World War II, after the war patented a method that made it possible to it screens into sliding glass doors, floated the Mississippi on a raft, and tried to become a Hollywood actor but claims "Lloyd Bridges upstaged me!"
+Don was almost 36 when he and Bonaire found each other, another episode in his already conventional career.
+He'd joined the Navy at 17 during World War II, after the war patented a method that made it possible to fit screens into sliding glass doors, floated the Mississippi on a raft, and tried to become a Hollywood actor but claims "Lloyd Bridges upstaged me!"

 Realizing he was never going to be another Errol Flynn (an actor he resembled closely) and "bored silly by instant success," Capt.
 Don sold his very successful screening company, set sail for the Caribbean and floated around for almost 2 years before stumbling upon Bonaire.